 How ADHD Ignites Rejection Sensitive Dysphoria

-The extreme emotional pain of perceived rejection is a feeling unique to people with ADHD, and it can be debilitating.
+The extreme emotional pain of perceived rejection is a feeling unique to people with ADHD/ADD, and it can be debilitating.
 Learn how RSD may be impacting your patients.

 Rejection sensitive dysphoria (RSD) is an extreme emotional sensitivity and emotional pain triggered by the perception — not necessarily the reality — that a person has been rejected, teased, or criticized by important people in their life.
 RSD may also be triggered by a sense of failure, or falling short — failing to meet either their own high standards or others’ expectations.

 Dysphoria is Greek for “difficult to bear.”
-It’s not that people with ADHD are wimps, or weak; it’s that the emotional response hurts them much more than it does people without the condition.
+It’s not that people with attention deficit disorder (ADHD or ADD) are wimps, or weak; it’s that the emotional response hurts them much more than it does people without the condition.

-When this emotional response is internalized, it can imitate full, major depression complete with suicidal ideation.
-The sudden change from feeling perfectly fine to feeling depressed that results from RSD is often misdiagnosed as rapid cycling bipolar disorder.
+When this emotional response is internalized, it can imitate a full, major mood disorder complete with suicidal ideation.
+The sudden change from feeling perfectly fine to feeling intensely sad that results from RSD is often misdiagnosed as rapid cycling BPD.

 It can take a long time for physicians to recognize that these symptoms are caused by the sudden emotional changes associated with ADHD and rejection sensitivity, while all other object relations are totally normal.